antang808/academic/_pages/about.md

   - /about.html
 ---

-As a PhD student, I am constantly learning and exploring, and I wanted to create a place that I can document, highlight, and share.
-I aim to keep this website about my engineering research, interests, and hobbies.
+As a PhD student, I love learning and exploring, and I wanted to create a place that I can document, highlight, and share.
+I've been fortunate to work on a wide range of mechanical, aerospace, and data science projects, and I enjoy sharing my experiences and lessons.
+While I aim to keep this website about my engineering research, interests, and hobbies, I want to maintain a personal approach.

-A data-driven personal website
+About Me
 ======
-Like many other Jekyll-based GitHub Pages templates, academicpages makes you separate the website's content from its form.
-The content & metadata of your website are in structured markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
-You keep these various markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
-Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.

-Many of the features of dynamic content management systems (like Wordpress) can be achieved in this fashion, using a fraction of the computational resources and with far less vulnerability to hacking and DDoSing.
-You can also modify the theme to your heart's content without touching the content of your site.
-If you get to a point where you've broken something in Jekyll/HTML/CSS beyond repair, your markdown files describing your talks, publications, etc. are safe.
-You can rollback the changes or even delete the repository and start over -- just be sure to save the markdown files!
-Finally, you can also write scripts that process the structured data on the site, such as [this one](https://github.com/academicpages/academicpages.github.io/blob/master/talkmap.ipynb) that analyzes metadata in pages about talks to display [a map of every location you've given a talk](https://academicpages.github.io/talkmap.html).

-Getting started
+Currently a PhD student in the University of Washington Mechanical Enginering department, I also hold a B.S. in Mechanical Engineering from UW.
+As an undergrad I took part in a handful of engineering and non-engineering activities through clubs, internships, and other opportunities that all helped me grow as a person.
+This includes working on robotics, automotive vehicles, unmanned aerial vehicles (UAVs), and much more.
+The field that I realized I enjoyed the most was fluid dynamics, and thus I proudly call myself one.
+Something about the complex Navier-Stokes equations and the numerous unexplained fluid phenomena absolutely fascinate me.
+It might be an innate stubbornness to want to know the "truth" but hopefully one day I can help unveil the truth.

+An Engineering of Many Hats
 ======
 1. Register a GitHub account if you don't have one and confirm your e-mail (required!)
 1. Fork [this repository](https://github.com/academicpages/academicpages.github.io) by clicking the "fork" button in the top right.